sharpfoxdev/Bomberman/Bomberman/Program documentation.md

 		-List<GameObject>objects, objectsToAdd, objectsToDelete //lists of objects, objects that appeared and objects that disappeared during the step
 		-int width, height //size of mapGrid
-		-Random generator //for generating bonuses into crates randomly -Game game //to comunicate with players and pictureManager through Game -tileSize //size in px of tiles, used for their drawing in correct places
+		-Random generator //for generating bonuses into crates randomly -Game game //to comunicate with players and pictureManager through Game instance -tileSize //size in px of tiles, used for their drawing in correct places

 	public Map(Game game, int tileSize, string pathToPlan)